Southern Doubles, Stars and Variables

 These same authors also point out that the star seems to be on the very limit of possible rotational velocity - and anymore, and the star would be endangered by exceeding the theoretical 300kms-1 and would then tear itself to apart.
 Also high rotational velocity also means magnetic activity manifesting itself as “starspots” across the surface.
 No variable activity has been seen with Achernar, and it is not listed in the GVSC4 nor the NSV catalogues.

-Lambda Eri’s - being a sub-class of the
+as the rare Lambda Eri’s - being a

 Note: Achernar’s Colour Values are; U=0.445 B-V=-0.017 U-V=-0.064.